The International Investigations Review: France

 iv Prosecution of individuals

 Individual officers and employees can be, and often are, prosecuted with the companies they serve.
-In such a circumstance, the attorneys for the corporations and the individuals may decide to cooperate during an investigative phase and in preparation for trial, and the content of meetings held pursuant to these joint efforts would be completely protected from subsequent discovery or divulgation by professional secret.
+In these circumstances, the attorneys for the corporations and the individuals may decide to cooperate during an investigative phase and in preparation for trial, and the content of meetings held in the course of these joint efforts would be completely protected by professional secrecy from subsequent discovery or divulgation.
 In most circumstances, and in the absence of consensual arrangements such as a CJIP or pressure from foreign authorities, it would be highly unusual for a company to 'cooperate' with investigating authorities by agreeing to turn over information that may incriminate its officers or employees, at least where they were acting to benefit the corporation.
 In other circumstances, however, the corporation may conclude that it was a victim of its employees' actions and thus has an interest in joining a prosecution.
-In one highly publicised case, for example, a rogue trader at one of the largest banks in France was accused of engaging in unauthorised market transactions that cost the bank billions of dollars in losses; the bank participated in the criminal prosecution of the trader by appearing as a civil party seeking damages from its employee.
-The criminal conviction of the trader included an obligation by the defendant to repay his former employer for the losses he caused.
-On review, the Court of Cassation ruled that since the bank had been partially responsible for the losses, it could not collect reimbursement of all those losses from the employee.22

 French law recognises a form of vicarious or derived responsibility for company heads for grossly negligent or criminal acts committed on their watch.
 The theory is to establish clear lines of responsibility for offences committed by corporations.
 Heads of companies may thus be found liable for offences caused by the company they direct in situations where they did not prevent the occurrence of an event through normal diligence or prudence; they can escape or limit such criminal responsibility by showing that they had formally delegated that responsibility to others in the company.